alphagov/government-service-design-manual/service-manual/operations/hosting.md

 You need servers to run your software.
 The information here will help you decide how you host your applications and the things to consider when selecting a vendor.

-## Deciding how to host your application
+## Decide how you'll host your application

 To begin with, involve a small cross-functional group of people who will quickly: